-Now you can use this role for configuring forms and workflows, and request role approval in the tasks.
+Now you can use this role for configuring forms and workflows, and request role approval within the tasks.

 Companies change and evolve.
-When employees are transferred to other posts, or when the company structure shifts, it may be necessary to update the list of role participants, or perhaps to delete a role.
+When employees are transferred to other posts or the company structure shifts, it may be necessary to update the list of role participants, or to perhaps delete a role.